Life Unlimited Board of Trustees

 Anthea Simcock, Trustee

-Anthea is Chief Executive of Child Matters, a national trust dedicated to the prevention of child abuse.
+Anthea is the former Chief Executive of Child Matters, a national trust dedicated to the prevention of child abuse.
 She has a background in education and child protection social work.
 She is a member of The Institute of Directors and the Paediatric Society of NZ, International Society for the Prevention of Child Abuse and Neglect and ANZASW.
 She is a Justice of the Peace and is currently a member of the Family Services National Advisory Council to the Ministry of Social Development and the Child Mortality Review Committee.

 Anthea is mother to three adult children and grandmother to three granddaughters.